 When we canceled our flight a few hours before departure, for fear we had come into contact with COVID, they gave us a travel voucher with an expiration date of September 2022.
 I would highly recommend flying with them.

 Coronavirus travel insurance is easy to come by right now and almost afforded to everyone at no cost.
 It is nice to know you’re covered!

 What was new?

-Obviously this whole thing is new to everyone involved, so it was clear that the airports were still trying to work out the kinks.
-I will say, cities like Copenhagen, Frankfurt, and Newark had much better signage and practices in the airports in New Mexico and Texas.
+Obviously, this whole thing is new to everyone involved, so it was clear that the airports were still trying to work out the kinks.
+I will say, cities like Copenhagen, Frankfurt, and Newark had much better signage and practices than the USA.
 We think it was because they are bigger cities with more people.

 Security is a breeze right now!
 Absolutely a joy.
 The guards are mostly relaxed, and we haven’t spent more than 10 minutes in a security line since we’ve flown.

 This has been hit or miss.
 Obviously, being packed into a plane is anxiety-inducing normally.
 But you cannot imagine what it’s like now.
-People are quite, miserable, and on edge.
+People are quiet, miserable, and on edge.

 Most airlines are doing what they can to keep some seats empty.
 Thus far, we have lucked out and always had a free seat in our row.